 This one is tricky.
 Maldives are known to have had a lot of political issues in the past decades.
 However, they only reflect to the capital Male and I can say from the first hand that the situation doesn’t interfere with tourism on the islands.
 Still, it might be wise to follow the news and safety instructions from your Foreign Ministry.
 The safety on the islands (resorts) is not an issue, and if someone steals something from you it will probably be a tourist.
 The staff is always professional.

 WHY YOU SHOULD VISIT MALDIVES AS SOON AS POSSIBLE

 If you are a beach lover who appreciates pristine beaches, crystal clear water in 50 shades of blue, the serenity of nature in the middle of the ocean and a touch of luxury while pampering yourself with great culinary experience (Maldives cuisine is a mixture of Indian and Thai food, rich in fish, vegetables and tropical fruits), then start saving the money and get your ass to this little piece of heaven before it goes under water.
 It is anticipated that most of the Maldives islands will dissaper in about 30 years due to the climate change which we all hold responsibility for.
 In fact, around 100 islands have disappeared already.
 So don’t only ask yourself what Maldives can do for you but what you can do for Maldives.

 Got any questions?
 Scroll down and write it in a comment, I will be happy to read your questions about Maldives vacations!
-You are also kindly invited to like my Facebook page where you can follow my updates from all over the world 😉
+You are also kindly invited to like my Instagram account and Facebook page where you can follow my stories and adventures from all over the world 😉